nsfm/dualsense-ts/README.md

 #### Lights

-You can control the touchpad's lightbar as well as the player indicator LEDs:
+You can control the controller's lightbar as well as the player indicator LEDs:

 ```typescript
 import { PlayerID, Brightness } from "dualsense-ts";